jclune/zeus/README.md

 $ sudo mkdir -p /data/db
 $ mongod
 ```
-Make sure make sure the mongodb binary is in your $PATH and you have read/write permissions to /data/db.
+Ensure the mongodb binary is in your $PATH and you have read/write permissions to /data/db.

 If you are new to node, make sure you have it along with globally installed grunt and bower:
 ```